-ICSID's most recent Background Paper on Annulment reported that the average duration of annulment proceedings from 2010 through 2016 was approximately 22 months from the date of registration.39 Although the timing of domestic set-aside proceedings will necessarily vary according to jurisdiction, set aside proceedings before national courts may last even longer when factoring in potential appeals.
+ICSID's most recent Background Paper on Annulment reported that the average duration of annulment proceedings between 2010 and 2016 was approximately 22 months from the date of registration.39 Although the timing of domestic set-aside proceedings will necessarily vary according to jurisdiction, set-aside proceedings before national courts may last even longer when factoring in potential appeals.

 The timing of annulment can affect the timing of enforcement to the extent that enforcing courts are empowered to stay their own proceedings pending the adjudication of annulment proceedings.
-Each of the New York, Panama, and ICSID Conventions permit a discretionary stay of enforcement proceedings pending the adjudication of an annulment application.40 ICSID's 2016 Updated Background Paper on Annulment reported that a stay of enforcement was requested in approximately 50 per cent of annulment applications,41 and that over 83 per cent of stay requests were granted by ICSID annulment committees.42 In sum, these data show that an award debtor's filing of an annulment application can cause significant delay to an award creditor's enforcement efforts.
+Each of the New York, Panama and ICSID Conventions permit a discretionary stay of enforcement proceedings pending the adjudication of an annulment application.40 ICSID's 2016 Updated Background Paper on Annulment reported that a stay of enforcement was requested in approximately 50 per cent of annulment applications,41 and that more than 83 per cent of stay requests were granted by ICSID annulment committees.42 In sum, this data shows that an award debtor's filing of an annulment application can cause significant delay to an award creditor's enforcement efforts.

 ii Sovereign immunity